Contribute to Avalanche

 To contribute to the documentation you need to follow the steps below:

 notebooks.
 The folder structure is specular to the documentation, so do not create or delete any folder.

 - 2.Detect the notebook that you want to edit and do all the modifications 📝

-Commit the changes and open a pull request (PR).
+- 3.Commit the changes and open a pull request (PR).

-If your pull request will be accepted, your edited notebooks will be automatically converted and uploaded to the official Avalanche website 🎊!
+- 4.If your pull request will be accepted, your edited notebooks will be automatically converted and uploaded to the official Avalanche website 🎊!